eddpeterson/theBucketList/Readme.md

 * Do not allow adding empty title goals in jQuery # 2 hours estimated, took 15 minutes, but no tests were added
 * Order todos in timeline view by due_date.
 Past goals sorted descending, Current and Future goals sorted ascending # 2 hours estimated, took 30 minutes
 * When changing date, should automatically move goal to appropriate category # 2 hours estimated, 3.5 hours done
+* Automatically update goals completed percentage by writing it to user field in db after 1. changing goals status, 2. adding new goal, 3. removing goal # 3 hours estimated, 3h implemented

 # TODO: 100 hours
-* Automatically update goals completed percentage by writing it to user field in db after 1. changing goals status, 2. adding new goal, 3. removing goal # 3 hours

 * Friends page should contain list of friends using the site # 8 hours
 - with their photos # 2 hours